 - Autism Spectrum (Webautism) University Certificate

 You may also study for a research degree focussing on autism.
-Read the profiles below to find out more about some of the students who are currently studying for a research degree.
+Read the profiles below to find out more about some of the students who are currently studying for a research degree or who have completed a research degree.

 Alexia Achtypi How can iPad applications be effectively used to support the social communication and emotional regulation of primary school-age children with autism?